mayurdhoble/diabetic_prediction/README.md

 By analyzing the features of a new patient, the trained Logistic Regression model can estimate the probability of that patient having diabetes.
 By setting a threshold on this probability, we can classify the patient as diabetic or non-diabetic.

+## 4. Model Evaluation:

+Evaluation metrics: Calculate appropriate metrics (e.g., accuracy, precision, recall, F1-score, AUC-ROC) on the held-out validation or test set to assess model performance

+## 5. Streamlit User Interface:

+Import Streamlit: Include the streamlit library for building the web interface.

+Develop the UI: Create a user-friendly interface with interactive elements.

+Predict on user input:

+When the user submits data, use the trained model to predict the probability of diabetes for the provided patient information.
+Display the prediction outcome within the interface.

 ## 4. Conclusion:

 This project combines SMOTE for class balancing, GridSearchCV for hyperparameter tuning, and Logistic Regression for model building to achieve a robust and accurate prediction of diabetes.
 This approach can be further enhanced by exploring other classification algorithms and evaluating different performance metrics.